Top Running overhead Cranes

 overhead-crane-monorail-material-handling-equipment-TC-American-cranes-1200px (122).jpg

 Top running overhead cranes have a rail that runs on the top of each runway beam.
-This allows the end trucks to carry the bridge across the top of the runway, as opposed to running underneath on the bottom flange (Underhung Cranes).
-Top running cranes allow the weight of the crane and live load to be put onto the floor instead of applying that weight to the roof trusses.
-This is done with either a freestanding system of columns and runways, or in some cases, haunches can be added to existing building columns and runways are placed on those haunches.
+This allows the end trucks of the overhead shop crane to carry the bridge across the top of the runway, as opposed to running underneath on the bottom flange (Underhung Cranes).
+A top overhead running crane allows the weight of the girder crane and live load to be put onto the floor instead of applying that weight to the roof trusses.
+This is done with either a freestanding system of columns and runways, or in some cases, haunches can be added to existing building columns and runways are placed on those haunches for the overhead crane.

-At TC/American, we manufacture two types of top running cranes, Box Girder and Wide Flange.
-Both of these styles can be designed as a single or double girder.
+At TC/American, we manufacture two types of top running cranes, Wide Flange and Box Girder Crane.
+Both of these styles can be designed as a single or double girder overhead crane.

-For both Wide Flange and Box Girder top running cranes, the hoist and trolley travels on the bottom flange for a single girder, while they travel on top.
+For both the Wide Flange and Box Girder top running crane, the hoist and trolley travels on the bottom flange for a single girder, while they travel on top.

 top running wide flange.jpg